What is Barbara’s Place?

 - 6 to 12 month residential, with options to stay longer if necessary or offered.

-- Healing through individual and group counseling, 17 hours of classroom instruction, morning devotions, Sunday school and morning and evening worship services, work therapy and group recreational activities
+- Healing through individual and group counseling, 18 hours of classroom instruction, morning devotions, Sunday school and morning and evening worship services, work therapy, and group recreational activities.

 Frequently Asked Questions

 Visits begin after one month.
 Visits are Sunday from 2-5pm at Barbara’s Place.
 During the students, 2nd-4th month in the program visits is limited to immediate family only.
 Students are allowed 3 adult visitors each visit day.

-Students go to church at a local church in Whiting on Sundays, and the house is also sometimes invited to Christian events held at other churches in the area.
-Each student is paired with a mentor from the community after 3 months, that often takes them off property to shop or eat.
+Students go to Bayside Chapel in Barnegat, NJ on Sundays, and the house is also sometimes invited to Christian events held at other churches in the area.

 There are no phones or smartphones allowed during a student’s stay at Barbara’s Place.
 There is a phone provided to make the weekly allowed calls.
 MP3 players are allowed with the use of headphones (only in one ear during free time.
 We do not allow students to put headphones in both ears as we do not want them to isolate.)
 An MP3 playlist is screened and limited to Christian content.
 There are no phones or smartphones allowed during a student’s stay at Barbara’s Place.

 All linens and bedding are provided as well as hygiene products.
 Students only need to bring clothing for the season they will be at Barbara’s Place.
 Students can bring their own soaps and hygiene products, but it is not necessary.
 Click Here to discover a detailed list.

-3 mornings a week, we do Housekeeping for the conference center.
-The other mornings, early afternoons and evenings are devoted to classroom learning.
-There are 17 different classes students take weekly in addition to morning devotions and Sunday church.
+1 morning a week, we do Housekeeping for the conference center.
+1 morning a week, we serve in the dining room.
+The other mornings, early afternoons, and evenings are devoted to classroom learning.
+There are 18 different classes students take weekly.
 Free time is set for homework and relaxation.
-Three nights a week recreation, crafts, or group activities are planned by staff.
+Three nights a week recreation, crafts, or group activities are planned by the staff.
 Students have access to staff for individual support and counseling weekly.